carvarr/nativescript-google-signin/README.md

 - **requestToken:** code for request the access token (is required if authCode is skiped)
 - **requestProfile:** set as true if you want the profile information (if is skiped, only email info is requested)

+*authCode or requestToken must be set if you doesn't create the string variable in the xml file as explained before*

 Also as second param you need to pass callbacks function for success or failed events:

 ```javascript